-Seasonal and date-specific offers are great ways to use the calendar to increase customer value.
+Seasonal and date-specific offers are a great way to use the calendar to increase customer value.
 There are four main ways you can use seasonal offers.

-- Your product or service is seasonal, like letters from Santa Claus or board shorts.
+- Your product or service is seasonal, such as letters from Santa Claus or board shorts.

-- You give seasonal discounts for national or shopping holidays like President’s Day.
+- You give seasonal discounts for national or shopping holidays such as President’s Day or Black Friday.

-- You recognize your customers’ life events like birthdays or anniversaries.
+- You recognize your customers’ life events such as birthdays or anniversaries.

-- You recognize your own milestones like time in business or revenue to trigger a discount.
+- You recognize your own milestones such as time in business or the number of followers you have on social media.

 Deliver Ongoing Value

-No matter what stage people are in — a prospect, a new buyer, a loyal customer or a cold lead — they can benefit from some piece of content you create.
-That’s one of the reasons that content marketing is so amazing.
+Regardless of where people are in the customer lifecycle — a prospect, a new buyer, a loyal customer or a cold lead — they can benefit from some piece of content you create.

 When you create a good piece of content, it drives value for people all across your funnel.

 Email #13: New Content Notification